-down).

-Angela Phillips is the convenor for the MA Journalism Programme a leader for MA/MSc Digital Journalism.
-Find her on nd media and communications course Terry Kirby will be teaching the news-writing course in the first term Angela Phillips will be convening the video course in the second terr n.
-Tim Crook is the convenor of International Media Law over TWO terms.
+Angela Phillips is the convenor for the MA Journalism Programme and media and communications course leader for MA/MSc Digital Journalism.
+Find her on

+Terry Kirby will be teaching the news-writing course in the first term

+Angela Phillips will be convening the video course in the second term.

+Tim Crook is the convenor of International Media Law Note that media law takes place over TWO terms.
 Lectures are on Tuesdays 4-5.30.
-There are then Wednesday evenings for the first five weeks of Spring term to prepare In Media and Communications we run three journalism MA courses: Journalism.
-You will meet students from these courses (and others) welcome to drop in on other lecture style courses (though practice of at the Media Law lectures and you are
+There are then important revision sessions on Wednesday evenings for the first five weeks of Spring term to prepare for a three hour exam in Spring term.

+In Media and Communications we run three journalism MA courses: TV Journalism, Radio and MA Journalism.
+You will meet students from these courses (and others) at the Media Law lectures and you are welcome to drop in on other lecture style courses (though practice courses are restricted to keep numbers down).